PoorlyDefinedBehaviour/two_phase_commit/README.md

 # TODO

+- Manager needs to retry when a participant is unable to commit
 - Participant needs to check if a transaction has been committed or aborted after not receiving a decision from the manager after some time.

-- Handle participant crashes

-- Handle manager crashes